-Operating lease liabilities recorded in the condensed consolidated balance sheets exclude an aggregate of \$ 15,289 of undiscounted minimum lease payments due pursuant to leases signed but not yet commenced during the three months ended June 30, 2024, and through July 11, 2024, primarily for a new HOKA brand retail store lease in Paris that will be operational during the quarter ending December 31, 2024.
+Operating lease liabilities recorded in the condensed consolidated balance sheets exclude an aggregate of \$15,289 \$15,734 of undiscounted minimum lease payments due pursuant to leases signed but not yet commenced during the three six months ended June 30, 2024 September 30, 2024, and through July 11, 2024 October 11, 2024, primarily for a new HOKA brand retail store lease in Paris that the Company expects will be operational during the quarter ending December 31, 2024.

 Purchase Obligations.
-There were no material changes to purchase obligations last disclosed in the 2024 Annual Report outside the ordinary course of business during the three months ended June 30, 2024.
+There were no material changes to purchase obligations last disclosed in the 2024 Annual Report outside the ordinary course of business during the three six months ended June 30, 2024 September 30, 2024, to purchase obligations disclosed in the 2024 Annual Report.